 - Buffalo Chickpea Salad Celery Sticks

-- Preheat the oven to 400 degrees F. Put a piece of aluminum foil on the middle rack in the oven.
-Scrub each sweet potato and use a fork to poke a few holes in the skin.
-Place the potatoes on the foil and bake for 35 to 45 minutes or until cooked through.
+- Preheat the oven to 400 degrees F. Put a piece of aluminum foil on the middle rack.
+Scrub each sweet potato, and use a fork to poke a few holes in the skin.
+Place the potatoes on the foil and bake for 35 to 45 minutes, or until soft to the touch.

 - While the potatoes are baking, combine the ketchup, brown sugar, Worcestershire sauce, apple cider vinegar, and smoked paprika in a small sauce pan.
 Whisk and cook over medium heat until simmering, stirring occasionally (this will happen quickly).
 Add the pinto beans to the sauce and mix until they are coated.
 Heat for another 3 to 5 minutes.
 Remove from heat and add the barbecue beans to a large bowl.